ismailastighfar/Hospital-Management-System-Back-End/README.md

-we make a crud rest api with sanctum-auth
+we make a laravel crud rest api with sanctum-auth

 test using postman

-database:
+database My Sql :

 tables :